symphonytool/symphonytool.github.io/index.md

 ### Getting the Symphony IDE.

-Downloads of ready-to-run versions of the Symphony IDE are presently hosted on SourceForge; the current version is [Release 0.3.6](https://sourceforge.net/projects/compassresearch/files/Releases/0.3.6/), and version 0.4.0 will be released by the end of September 2014.
+Downloads of ready-to-run versions of the Symphony IDE are presently hosted on SourceForge; the current version is [Release 0.4.0](https://sourceforge.net/projects/compassresearch/files/Releases/0.4.0/).

 ### Getting documentation.